Intro-CS-App-Dev-and-Deploy/Hello-World/README.md

 - Later, local variables will be introduced as garbage collected from the HEAP
 - `print` and `println` functions can occur anywhere that is needed
 - `print` and `println` parameters can be characters, strings, any variable, and any formula
-- More advanced Print Statements, like `printArray` will be introduced in later courses
+- More advanced Print Statements, like `printArray` will be introduced with Drawing Text

 Other Coding Notes
 - Variable Naming helps with human reading (snake_case and camelCasing)
 - Semi-colons separate executable functions for compiler - difficult for human reading so we also use white space
 - Single Line and Multiple line comments also handle human reading

-Questions answer in the ReadMe.md
+Questions answered in the ReadMe.md
 - How many different ways of concatenation are illustrated?
-- Describe different ways of naming variables.
+- Describe different ways of naming variables?

 ---